Malvern College Hong Kong (MCHK) will open its doors in late August 2018 and ultimately provide 960 places for both primary and secondary pupils.

 Are Qingdao College and Chengdu College in China also managed in the same way as Malvern College Hong Kong?

-All Malvern colleges share the same ethos and values, and the operations of the schools generally mirror that of the mother school in the UK.
-However, of course there are adaptations for each country to meet the national requirements laid down by their governments and English capabilities of its student intake.
+All Malvern Colleges share the same ethos and values, and the operations of the schools generally mirror that of the mother school in the UK.
+However, of course there are adaptations for each country to meet the national requirements laid down by their governments and English capabilities of its pupil intake.

 Will the admissions be rolling admissions?